-Applicant must have multiple years experience as a Dispatcher- I and a position must be open for it to be filled.
+Applicant must have multiple years of experience as a Dispatcher- I and a position must be open for it to be filled.

 - Emergency Communications Management Level Positions

 Basic Training Overview

-Our experienced training team works with all new hires for the first 18 to 20 weeks of your training classroom and on the job training (OJT) phases.
+Our experienced training team works with all new hires for the first 16 to 18 weeks of your training classroom and on the job training (OJT) phases.
 Classes will be conducted during the weekdays from 8 am to 4:30 pm.

 - American Heart Association CPR

 - International Associated Public-Safety Communications Officials (APCO) Public Safety Telecommunicator - Basic

 Basic Training On-Console (OJT) Shifts